Product costing. A lost art?

 Bridging finance and operations

 Additionally, balancing operational and financial insights could help in building business cases for change and to validate investments and operational improvements (e.g., a new machine, a new plant, or an additional shift or production line).
 The soundest investments achieve two things: they yield the expected improvement to operations and demonstrate the value they create in financial statements.
-To meet these twin aims, companies need a strong and collaborative operational finance/products costing group.
+To meet these twin aims, companies need a strong and collaborative operational finance and products costing group.

 Ambitious people-change management needed for improved costing

-That means companies need to look inside (and even outside) the organization to build a strong costing group well-grounded in direct costs and the impacts those costing impacts have across the organization.
+That means companies need to look inside (and even outside) the organization to build a strong costing group that is well-grounded in direct costs and the impacts those costing impacts have across the organization.
 A rebuilt product-costing group will also be able to identify root causes of costing variances.

 1. Define consistent global costing data elements.

 First, rebuild the foundational partnership between management, operations and finance.
 Collaboratively assess whether your company is tracking the right cost elements.
 Indeed, each company’s costing function is unique and needs to evolve to support diverse business needs (e.g., controlling or improving specific types of expenses, efficiencies, quantity, customer service, etc.).
 Enlist operations and the finance functions (as well as technologists) to validate these cost elements.
 These first steps are critical to building a balanced and interacting product-costing group.

 2. Align costing data inputs and outputs between finance and operations.